maldonado/tse2015_td_identification/README.md

 # npl_tools

-Npl tool to mine closed sequential patterns !
+Npl tool to mine closed sequential patterns!

+add a more descriptive text here.